dgriff1/gdash-1/doc/time_windows.md

 ## Custom Attributes

 Windows have generally sane defaults for generating URL parameters.
-In special cases, they can be overridden by passing a hash to the `backend_params` methods.
+In special cases, they can be overridden by passing a hash to the `<backend-name>_params` methods.
 This hash will replace the default one and be added to the URL as GET parameters.

     GDash::Window.new :my_window do |window|